apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

 To create the native portion of your plugin, open the BlackBerry 10 NDK IDE and select __File &rarr; New &rarr; BlackBerry Project &rarr;
-Native Extension &rarr; BlackBerry WebWorks__.
+Native Extension &rarr; BlackBerry 10__.
 Enter the desired project name and location, then press __Finish__.

 The project created by the IDE contains sample code for a memory